denevell/Natch-Android/README.md

 ## Backlog
 * Test long click on first item in list thread listview
-* Sort of alignment for authors in posts
+* Test duplicate registers.
+* Test for login after add thread on unregistered
 * Only receive gcm notifications from uat, not live.

 ### Icebox

+* Sort of alignment for authors in posts
 * Edit text expanded on click
 * Edit text de-expanded on click
 * I should see an error on delete thread